joshbegley/nyt-latest/README.md

 `This word has appeared in 13 articles on NYTimes.com in the past year.
 Can you use it in a sentence?`\
 https://nytimes.com/2021/12/15/learning/word-of-the-day-jut.html?searchResultPosition=1

-**Boat Carrying Migrants Sinks Near Malaysia, Killing at Least 10**\
+**Boat Carrying Indonesian Migrants Sinks Near Malaysia, Killing at Least 10**\
-`The vessel capsized near a beach town in the South China Sea, leaving 29 others missing, officials said.
-The victims’ nationalities were not disclosed.`\
+`The vessel capsized near a beach town in the South China Sea, leaving 29 others missing, officials said.`\
 https://nytimes.com/2021/12/15/world/asia/malaysia-boat-migrants.html?searchResultPosition=2

 **Late Night Praises Fox News Hosts for Their Acting Skills**\